carbonspace/carbonspace.github.io/README.md

-## Dwight Maskew
-### Front End Developer

 I create and enhance user interfaces and components for responsive and interactive platforms with a focus on pragmatic UI/UX design.

-Building upon a strong background in Graphic Design and HTML/CSS since the early 2000’s, I’ve learned to bridge the gap between design and front-end code to develop efficient and functional applications.
+I've built upon a strong background in Graphic Design and HTML/CSS since the early 2000’s and can comfortably bridge the gap between modern design methods and efficient front-end code to develop efficient and functional applications.

 another paragraph